Byzantine–Sasanian War of 602–628: Reorganisation

-Historian George Ostrogorsky believed that volunteers were gathered through the reorganization of Anatolia into four themes, where the volunteers were given inalienable grants of land on the condition of hereditary military service.
-However, modern scholars generally discredit this theory, placing the creation of the themes later, under Heraclius' successor Constans II.
+George Ostrogorsky believed that volunteers were gathered through the reorganization of Anatolia into four themes, where the volunteers were given inalienable grants of land on the condition of hereditary military service.
+However, modern scholars generally discredit this theory, placing the creation of the themes later, under Heraclius's successor Constans II.

 Byzantine counter-offensive

 By 622, Heraclius was ready to mount a counter-offensive.
 He left Constantinople the day after celebrating Easter on Sunday, 4 April 622.
 His young son, Heraclius Constantine, was left behind as regent under the charge of Patriarch Sergius and the patrician Bonus.
 He spent the summer training to improve the skills of his men and his own generalship.
 In the autumn, Heraclius threatened Persian communications from the Euphrates valley to Anatolia by marching to Cappadocia.
 This forced the Persian forces in Anatolia under Shahrbaraz to retreat from the front-lines of Bithynia and Galatia to eastern Anatolia in order to block his access to Iran.

 What followed next is not entirely clear, but Heraclius certainly won a crushing victory over Shahrbaraz in the fall of 622.
-The key factor was Heraclius' discovery of Persian forces hidden in ambush and responding by feigning retreat during the battle.
-The Persians left their cover to chase the Byzantines, whereupon Heraclius' elite Optimatoi assaulted the pursuing Persians, causing them to flee.
+The key factor was Heraclius's discovery of Persian forces hidden in ambush and responding by feigning retreat during the battle.
+The Persians left their cover to chase the Byzantines, whereupon Heraclius's elite Optimatoi assaulted the pursuing Persians, causing them to flee.
 Thus he saved Anatolia from the Persians.
 Heraclius had to return to Constantinople, however, to deal with the threat posed to his Balkan domains by the Avars, so he left his army to winter in Pontus.